Posted On: March 5, 2026

 Get your food handler card in just 2 hours with our ANAB-ASTM accredited course.

-About this Course Our course makes earning your National Food Handler card easy, so you can quickly get to work.
+Our course makes earning your National Food Handler card easy, so you can quickly get to work.
 Learn the essentials of food safety to keep yourself and others safe.
 The course also teaches you the proper procedures for handling food to reduce the risk of foodborne illness.
 Finish the course and pass a short test with a score of 80% or more to earn your certification.
-Show your employer you're trained and ready...
+Show your employer you're trained and ready to work!...

 Details ->